Our Network Team

-As a graduate of Metro Nashville Public Schools, Anna serves as a Compliance Associate at RePublic Schools within a district that is close to her heart.
+As a graduate of Metro Nashville Public Schools, Anna serves as Operations Associate at RePublic Schools within a district that is close to her heart.

 She earned her B.A. from the College of Wooster in Political Theory in pursuit of one day earning a Master in Public Policy.
 After graduation, she returned to Nashville to work at the Nashville Public Education Foundation, where she was able to experience how a united community prerogative can propel schools forward when coupled with thoughtful nonprofit investment.

 Her overarching interest in education policy is bolstered by a drive to personally affect students’ lives for the better.
 You can still find her volunteering at Model United Nations conferences and Youth in Government conferences for Metro Schools' high schoolers.

 Kevin draws on a diverse background in law and education to serve as RePublic’s first Chief Academic Officer.
 Most recently, Kevin was the Senior Managing Director of Instructional Management for Success Academy, the highest performing network of charter schools in New York City.
 Kevin managed principals and the instructional team at Success, which grew to 32 schools, serving 10,000 students, who most recently scored in the top 1% and the top 3% respectively of the New York State Math and English Language Arts exams.